 In this tutorial, we will show you how to install Grafana on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Grafana is an open-source data visualization and tracking suite.
 It offers support for Graphite, Elasticsearch, Included, Prometheus, and a lot more databases.
 The application gives a beautiful dashboard and metric analytics, with the capability to control and create your own dashboard to your own apps or infrastructure performance monitoring.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Grafana on Ubuntu 20.04 Focal Fossa.
-You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian based distribution like Linux Mint.
+I will show you through the step-by-step installation of Grafana on Ubuntu 20.04 Focal Fossa.
+You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install Grafana on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following